First-Year Early Action Checklist

 SAT and/or ACT scores

 Lewis & Clark College will consider your highest section scores from either the SAT or the ACT, across all test dates (known as superscoring) prior to November 2018.
 The SAT essay test, ACT writing test, and SAT subject exams are not used in the admissions review process.

 Students may submit self-reported test scores in order to complete their applications for admission.
 A PDF or a screenshot of any online or paper score reports (with the student name and the testing date clearly visible) may be uploaded to your application portal.

 Note: test scores self-reported on the Common Application will not be used for the admissions review process.

 Lewis & Clark requires entering students to submit verified test scores (sent by a testing agency or school official) prior to enrolling in classes.

 FAFSA and CSS Profile

-Early Action applicants who are applying for need-based financial aid should complete the FAFSA and CSS Profile by the November 1 priority deadline to receive full consideration for all available sources of need-based aid.
+Early Action applicants who are applying for need-based financial aid should submit both the FAFSA and CSS Profile by the November 1 priority deadline to receive full consideration for all available sources of need-based aid.